hermiter: R package for Sequential Nonparametric Estimation: Function reference and code usage examples

 \subsection{Constructing the estimator}

-A hermite\_estimator \proglang{R} S3 object is constructed as below.
-The argument, $N$, adjusts the number of terms in the Hermite series based estimator and controls the trade-off between bias and variance.
-A lower $N$ value implies a higher bias but lower variance and vice versa for higher values of $N$.
-We have found that empirically, the default value of $N=30$ gives good performance in both the univariate and bivariate settings.
-The argument, standardize, controls whether or not to standardize observations before applying the estimator.
-Standardization usually yields better results and is recommended for most estimation settings, thus the default for standardize is set to TRUE.
-A univariate estimator is constructed as follows (the default estimator type is univariate, so this argument does not need to be explicitly set): \begin{CodeChunk} \begin{CodeInput} R> hermite_est <- hermite_estimator(N=10, standardize=TRUE, + est_type = "univariate") \end{CodeInput} \end{CodeChunk} Similarly for constructing a bivariate estimator: \begin{CodeChunk} \begin{CodeInput} R> hermite_est <- hermite_estimator(N=10, standardize=TRUE, + est_type = "bivariate") \end{CodeInput} \end{CodeChunk}
+A \texttt{hermite\_estimator} \textbf{R} S3 object is constructed as below.
+The argument, \texttt{N}, adjusts the number of terms in the Hermite series based estimator and controls the trade-off between bias and variance.
+A lower \texttt{N} value implies a higher bias but lower variance and vice versa for higher values of \texttt{N}.
+We have found that empirically, different contexts benefit from different default values of \texttt{N} for good performance.
+We have distilled our experience on a wide array of data sets into defaults that have been implemented in the \textsf{hermiter} package.
+For univariate, non-exponentially weighted estimators, the default is \texttt{N}$ = 50$ whereas for univariate, exponentially weighted estimators, the default is \texttt{N} $= 20$.
+For bivariate, non-exponentially weighted estimators, the default is \texttt{N} $= 30$.
+Finally, for bivariate, exponentially weighted estimators, the default is \texttt{N} $= 20$.
+For further detail on selecting $N$ in the univariate setting, see section 4.1 of \cite{stephanou2017sequential} and for the bivariate setting, see section 3.3 of \cite{stephanou2021sequential}.
+The argument, \texttt{standardize}, controls whether or not to standardize observations before applying the estimator.
+Standardization usually yields better results and is recommended for most estimation settings, thus the default for \texttt{standardize} is set to \texttt{TRUE}.
+Finally, the estimator can be optionally initialized with a batch of observations via the argument \texttt{observations}.